Working Capital to Debt Ratio

 No financial ratio calculation should be taken at face value on its own.

-There is one note of caution when using the working capital to debt ratio as an evaluation tool in your stock investment analysis.
+There is one note of caution when using the WC to debt ratio as an evaluation tool in your stock investment analysis.

 Because inventory is not generally as liquid as cash and accounts receivable, if a company is inventory-heavy, and has a slow turnover rate, its ability to use its working capital to quickly pay off debt will be both exaggerated and unrealistic.